auspham/SeptNotes/W6-lec6.md

 5. Wait for your CI tool to run the build with your changes.

-6. If it fails, stop what you’re doing and fix the problem immediately on your development machine—go to step 3.
+6. If it fails, stop what you’re doing and fix the problem immediately on your development machine—go back to step 3.

 7. If the build passes, rejoice and move on to your next task.

-### Prerequisite for CI
+### Prerequisites for CI

 - Check in regularly and frequently
 - Create a comprehensive automated tests